CaptainVee/Rest/README.md

 8. comment/create/
       POST:
-         "pk" : "string"  ## THIS SHOULD BE PASSED AS A QUERY PARAM and not on the body form. contains the id of the P "content" : "string" # this should be passed in the body form. contains comment

-         returns the content of the comment
+         "pk" : "string"  ## THIS SHOULD BE PASSED AS A QUERY PARAM and not on the body form. contains the id of the Product "content" : "string" # this should be passed in the body form. contains comment returns the content of the comment

 9. comment/reply/create/